 Managing waste water

 A modern port should also offer black and grey water management facilities for vessels in port.
-The Port of Kapellskär has already been able to construct a new sewage treatment plant.
-Each of the quay-berths in the reconstructed port will be connected to this waste water management facility and this will allow the vessels in port to offload their sewage.
+Each of the quay-berths in the reconstructed port are connected to a new waste water management facility and this allow the vessels in port to offload their black and grey water.
 This waste water management facility will not only process sewage from the Port of Kapellskär, but will also serve most of Rådmansö island.

 Development of the Swedish Maritime Administration

-A small area of the port that will be affected by the reconstruction work houses a Pilot Station owned by the Swedish Maritime Administration.
-The Swedish Maritime Administration would like to develop this in consultation with the port.
+A small area of the port that was affected by the reconstruction work houses a Pilot Station owned by the Swedish Maritime Administration.